krishnakatari/Two-factor-authentication-of-website-using-facial-recognitionite-/README.md

 Important point:
 1. The problem statement is inspired from the words of Professor Kenneth A Bermann expressing that he must log onto uc canvas using face recognition.
-2. Most of the code below is taken from the author susantabiswas.
-He has already done an excellant work, I just learnt how he did with keras, Flask frameworks
+2. Much of the code below is taken from the author susantabiswas.
+He has  done an excellant work, I just learnt how he did with keras, Flask frameworks

 Description: This project explains a new graphical password scheme to provide security to confidential